Raúl Rabadán

 Raúl Rabadán (born 1974) is a Spanish-American theoretical physicist and computational biologist.
 He is currently the Gerald and Janet Carrus Professor in the Department of Systems Biology, Biomedical Informatics and Surgery at Columbia University.
-He is the director of the Program for Mathematical Genomics at Columbia University and director of the Center for Topology of Cancer Evolution and Heterogeneity.
-At Columbia, he has put together a highly interdisciplinary lab with researchers from the fields of mathematics, physics, computer science, engineering, and medicine, with the common goal of solving pressing biomedical problems through quantitative computational models.
+He is the director of the Program for Mathematical Genomics at Columbia University and previously the director of the Center for Topology of Cancer Evolution and Heterogeneity (2015-2021).
+He is the co-leader of the Cancer Genetics and Epigenetics Program at the Herbert Irving Comprehensive Cancer Center at Columbia University.
+Dr. Rabadan received the 2021 Outstanding Investigator Award by the National Cancer Institute.
+At Columbia, he leads a highly interdisciplinary team of researchers from the fields of mathematics, physics, computer science, engineering, and medicine, with the common goal of solving pressing biomedical problems through quantitative computational models.
 Rabadan's current interest focuses on uncovering patterns of evolution in biological systems—in particular, viruses and cancer.

 Career

 Rabadan is an expert on mathematical approaches to biological systems, genomics of cancer and infectious diseases.
 He received his PhD in string theory phenomenology, specifically the physics of string compactifications and intersecting D-brane configurations in the Universidad Autonoma de Madrid, Spain.
-In his more recent research in physics he has studied the information paradox of black holes in the context of the Anti-de Sitter/Conformal Field Theory duality, and has proposed several experiments to search for axions.
+From 2001 to 2003, Rabadan was a fellow at the Theoretical Physics Division at CERN, the European Organization for Nuclear Research, in Geneva, Switzerland.
+In 2003 he joined the Physics Group of the School of Natural Sciences at the Institute for Advanced Study, Princeton, NJ.
+He studied the information paradox of black holes in the context of the Anti-de Sitter/Conformal Field Theory duality, and has proposed several experiments to search for axions.
 Since 2005 he has focused his research program on theoretical and computational problems in biology.
-From 2001 to 2003, Rabadan was a fellow at the Theoretical Physics Division at CERN, the European Organization for Nuclear Research, in Geneva, Switzerland.
-In 2003 he joined the Physics Group of the School of Natural Sciences at the Institute for Advanced Study.
+In 2006 he joined The Simon's Center for Systems Biology at The Institute for Advanced Study, Princeton, NJ.